 Eczema is one of the most common skin conditions treated by dermatologists.
 Often patients confuse eczema with other common skin conditions, such as contact/allergic dermatitis or psoriasis.
-As board certified dermatologists, Dr. Rebecca Baxt and Dr. Saida Baxt are specially trained to diagnose and treat skin disorders and conditions.
+As a board-certified dermatologist, Dr. Rebecca Baxt is specially trained to diagnose and treat skin disorders and conditions.

 Eczema is particularly common in children, but affects people of all ages.
 Eczema is characterized where patches of skin become inflamed, red, flaky and very itchy.
 Common eczema body locations include the crease of the arm or behind the knee, but eczema can occur anywhere!

 There are a variety of reasons that your skin may experience outbreaks or irritations.
-A consultation with Dr. Rebecca Baxt and Dr. Saida Baxt is recommended to pinpoint a specific diagnosis and recommend a treatment protocol.
+A consultation with Dr. Rebecca Baxt is recommended to pinpoint a specific diagnosis and recommend a treatment protocol.

 WHAT ARE SOME CAUSES OF ECZEMA AND HOW IS IT DIAGNOSED?